NLnetLabs/CSWDNS/docs/part1d.md

         zone:
             name: <name>.bangkok.lol
-            allow-notify: <IPv6 of master server> NOKEY
+            allow-notify: <IPv6 of primary server> NOKEY
-            allow-notify: <IPv4 of master server> NOKEY
+            allow-notify: <IPv4 of primary server> NOKEY
-            request-xfr: <IPv6 of master server> 2<other team name>.<name>.bangkok.lol.
+            request-xfr: <IPv6 of primary server> 2<other team name>.<name>.bangkok.lol.
-            request-xfr: <IPv4 of master server> 2<other team name>.<name>.bangkok.lol.
+            request-xfr: <IPv4 of primary server> 2<other team name>.<name>.bangkok.lol.

     You could make it really easy for them by providing both the `key:` entry and the `zone:` entry together in a file with a secret name in `/var/www/html` so they can get it from your website (with the secret name).

-6. Add to your `/etc/nsd/nsd.conf` a zone entry for the zone your team will be the slave server.
+6. Add to your `/etc/nsd/nsd.conf` a zone entry for the zone your team will be the secondary server.

     Make sure you checked configuration and `reconfig`'ed NSD after adding the zone entry for them!

-    Check the status of the slave zone with:
+    Check the status of the secondary zone with:

         nsd-control zonestatus